tewhey-lab/MPRAmodel_terra/README.md

    * `conditionData` : 2 columns w/no header column 1 is replicates as found in the count table, column 2 indicates cell type.
 This can be done in the program of your choice, or taken from the output of [MPRAcount](https://github.com/tewhey-lab/tag_analysis_WDL).

 ### Other arguments needed <br>
-  * `exclList` : ARRAY; List of cell types, in string format, that should be excluded from the analysis.
-This array is empty by default.
   * `filePrefix` : STRING; All written files will have this string included in the file name, if running the pipeline multiple times with  different settings this is a good place to differentiate them
   * `plotSave` : LOGICAL; Default `TRUE`, indicator of whether or not to save non-normalization QC plots
   * `altRef` :  LOGICAL; Default `TRUE`, indicator of how to sort alleles for `cellSpecificTtest`